-We’ve all heard the word “love” a million times over throughout our lives.
-There are so many different variants of it; it evokes such a different emotion in each of us.
+We’ve all heard the word ‘love’ a million times throughout our lives.
+There are so many different variants of it; it evokes different emotions in each of us.
 You can love your partner, your parents, your job, your morning bagel.
-You can love a movie, a dog, a long walk on a beach, the stars in the sky.
+You can love a movie, a dog, a walk on a beach, the stars in the sky.
 Though love is a very common word—one that many of us throw around without thinking about it—there are still many kinds we may not reference regularly, in particular ‘agape love’.

-Those who are familiar with the Bible or consider themselves people of faith may be familiar with the expression “agape love.”
-But what is it?
-Where did it come from?
-And what does it look like?
+Those who are familiar with the Bible or consider themselves people of faith may be familiar with this expression.
+But what does it actually refer to, and where did it come from?
+In fact, what does it look like?

 Simply put, agape love is universal love.
 It’s often used to describe the love one has with God, but it can also expand beyond that.
-Agape love, as the love for God, nature, or humanity, has been tied to having healthy mental and physical outlook on life.
+This kind of love – as the love for God, nature, or humanity – has been tied to having healthy mental and physical outlook on life.
 When you express yourself in terms of agape love, you’re putting others before yourself.

 For people who donate to charity out of the goodness of their hearts, agape love is at play.
 Doing something for another person, whether you know them personally or not, is a shining example of this particular kind of love.